Section 37 Report

 - The social workers conclusions and recommendations with reasons.

-It is important that before submitting the report to the court the report is discussed with the manager of the social worker.
+The report must also address whether the local authority should apply for a care or supervision order and provide reasons for their conclusions.
+It is important that before submitting the report to the court, the report is discussed with the manager of the social worker, as this reflects good practice before submission to the court.
 If there are any doubts about the recommendations that may be made to the court, the social worker should seek advice from the Legal Department.

 Can you make an application for section 37 report?